 If you got some more days to spare, don’t miss out on the Isle of Skye!
 From Glencoe it’s only a 2hour drive to the Isle of Skye Bridge.
 Once crossed, be prepared to be amazed by its enchanting surroundings, glooming mountains and magical waters.

 We spent 3 days on the Isle of Skye and indulged in its highlights and finest hikes.
 Want to know what to do on the Isle of Skye?
 Ha!
-We got your back bro, we prepared this awesome list of 7 must do’s on the Isle of Skye that fits perfectly in this itinerary.
+We got your back bro, we prepared this awesome list of 10 best things to do on the Isle of Skye that fits perfectly in this itinerary.

 Needless to say that when we go road tripping, a car is our transportation of choice.
 No need for a pumped up vehicle, a normal car will do just fine to drive this 7 day Scotland itinerary.
 You get the hang of driving left pretty quickly, a few turns and roundabouts and you’ll drive just as smoothly as the locals.
 First-timers will probably turn on their windshield wipers every time they want to make a turn in the first few days, but that’s just part of the fun isn’t it? ?.